Followers

 According to reports from both first and second sources, Nancy was variously a spy against the British forces in the area, a sniper of the same (she was reputed to be a crack shot), and an occasional combatant.
 Because of her size, it would have been easy for Nancy to dress in men's clothing and slip into British camps, as is alleged.
 Pretending to be crazy, she would observe activities and listen to conversations before slipping away and reporting back to local patriot militia leaders.

-Also reputed to be a sniper, she may have taken long-distance shots at Loyalist and British patrols, couriers, and convoys trying to cross the Broad River.
-The war in the south had turned vicious, and sniping and ambush so frowned on in 18th-century warfare became common in the Carolinas and Georgia.
+Also reputed to be a sniper, she may have taken long-range shots at Loyalist and British patrols, couriers, and convoys trying to cross the Broad River.
+The war in the South had turned vicious, and sniping and ambushes, which were frowned upon in 18th-century warfare, became common in the Carolinas and Georgia.

 Lady sniper

-The British and their supporters must have suspected the strange woman because they took pains to keep their eyes on her activities, often coming by the farm to get food or check up on things.
-In one incident, Nancy was making soap in their cabin when one of her daughters discovered a Loyalist spying on them through a crack in the wall.
-When she told Nancy, the fiery redhead threw a ladle of the boiling lye through the gap, burning his eyes.
-As he howled in pain, the angry farm woman raced out, overpowered him, and tied him up.
-She eventually turned him over to the local patriot militia.
+The British and their supporters probably suspected the strange woman, as they kept a close watch on her activities and often visited the farm to gather food or check on things.
+In one incident, Nancy was making soap in their cabin when one of her daughters spotted a Loyalist spying on them through a crack in the wall.
+When she told Nancy, the fiery redhead hurled a ladle of boiling lye through the gap, burning his eyes.
+As he howled in pain, the angry farm woman rushed out, overwhelmed him, and tied him up.
+She later turned him over to the local patriot militia.

-An account has Nancy carrying grain to the local mill when a gang of cowboys (Loyalist raiders) pulled her from the saddle and tossed her to the earth.
-As they made off with her horse, Nancy dusted off the dirt and carried her heavy grain bag to the mill on foot.
+In another account, Nancy was bringing grain to the local mill when a gang of cowboys (Loyalist raiders) pulled her from her saddle and threw her to the ground.
+As they rode off with her horse, Nancy brushed off the dirt and carried her heavy grain bag to the mill on foot.

 Cowboys terrorized patriot homesteads

-Some accounts put our southern hellfire at the 1779 Battle of Kettle Creek, but that is pure speculation.
-But the most famous of her exploits seems right on target.
-A half-dozen Loyalist militiamen showed up at her farm, stopping for food while pursuing a rebel.
-They insisted Nancy prepare a turkey.
-Since they were armed and ready to mete out punishment on a patriot wife, she had no choice but to submit to their demand.
+Some accounts claim our southern hellfire happened at the 1779 Battle of Kettle Creek, but that is just speculation.
+However, her most famous deed seems right on target.
+A half-dozen Loyalist militiamen showed up at her farm, stopping for food while chasing a rebel.
+They demanded Nancy prepare a turkey.
+Since they were armed and ready to punish a patriot wife, she had no choice but to comply.

 But the Loyalists made one big mistake.
 They neatly stacked their muskets near the door when they entered the cabin to sit at the dinner table.
-Nancy went to work with the table set and the food going down in mouthfuls.
+Nancy went to work setting the table and getting the food ready.
 She slipped some of the muskets through a hole in the cabin wall.
-Nancy kept the food and drink coming, and once the men were sufficiently lubricated, she seized one of the muskets she left in the cabin and leveled the barrel on her visitors.
+Nancy kept the food and drinks coming, and once the men were sufficiently drunk, she grabbed one of the muskets she had left in the cabin and pointed it at her visitors.

 Turning muskets on the Loyalists